aankit/centrality/README.md

 centrality
 ==========

-Generate poetry using Python and Wordnet.
-Find a more intuitive way to approach meaning.
+Built an application that generated poetry using lexicographic data and probability distributions.
+It took a verb as an input and generated a poem made up of its various meanings in an attempt to challenge you to find meaning on the edges, to appreciate the less common usages, and perhaps be inspired.

+When I asked renowned Academy Award winninng computer scientist Ken Perlin for a verb to generate him a poem, he gave me one I mispelled and couldn't generate a poem about.
+After hearing the output of a less obscure verb, he said it sounded like a spam email and walked away.

 Built for Allison Parrish's class Reading and Writing Electronic Text at NYU-ITP.

-Use the application [here](http://centrality.herokuapp.com)!
-Try reading the poems out loud and with others, its fun!

-Documentation on the project on my blog [here](http://www.aantiks.com/2014/05/take-a-more-intuitive-approach-to-meaning/).